lzilioli/jira-cli/README.md

 export JIRA_HOST="my-jira-host.net"
 export JIRA_USERNAME="<my jira email>" export JIRA_TOKEN="<my jira token>"
+# if JIRA_TOKEN not set, will fall back to JIRA_AUTH instead
 ```

 - Replace `<my jira email>` with the email you use to log into the jira instance at `JIRA_HOST`.